stringdatabase/sdb64/README.md

 ScarletDME is a 32 and 64 bit fork of the original OpenQM database maintained by Greg Buckle

-The code repository for SD is also on github in the stringdatabase/sdb64 repository.
 SD is 64 bit only and runs only on Linux.
 Releases are tested on the most current release of Linux Mint LMDE (Debian based).
 It should run on any Ubuntu flavor 22.04 or later, and probably on other distros derived from Debian 12 orfrom Ubuntu 22.04 or later.
 Other distros, YMMV.